-A crying baby Chihuahua is something no new dog parent wants to hear.
+Many new dog parents become worried or concerned when their baby Chihuahua is crying.
 Nothing puts a damper on the joy of adding a new member to your family like hearing them whimper or cry from their crate.
-Luckily this article will go over exactly how to identify the cause of why your Chihuahua puppies are crying and what to do about it.
+Sometimes, crying is accompanied by shaking.
+In this article, we’ll go over exactly why your Chihuahua puppies are crying, identify what’s causing them to cry, and what to do about it.

 Chihuahuas are known to be a very protective and possessive breed.
 Thus, Chihuahuas and Chihuahua puppies tend to cry on occasion.
 Chihuahua crying is typically not a cause for alarm, Chihuahuas will cry as puppies from fear of not having their mother nearby or because of things like allergies or needing to go to the bathroom.

-Your baby Chihuahua may simply just need some attention to feel all better, but just to be sure keep reading as there are other reasons why your new adorable Chihuahua may be crying, which could save you from getting forcefully bitten by an emotional Chihuahua.
+Your baby Chihuahua may simply just need some attention to feel all better, but just to be sure keep reading as there are other reasons why your new adorable Chihuahua may be crying.

 Why Do Chihuahuas Cry?

 Like most dogs, Chihuahuas cry for a number of reasons, some of which are more serious than others.
 Chihuahuas, in particular, are known to be an anxious breed making them more prone to emotional reactions.

 Chihuahua puppies like most baby dogs need the love of their mother — being separated from their mother and put in a crate can be very traumatic for a puppy.
 Separation anxiety is common, and typically not a cause for alarm, just shower them with your love and things will work out.

 Even though anxiety is a common cause of crying in Chihuahuas, other issues may be causing your little pup to put on the waterworks.